-- 5. Check the Enable box to select this feature. - Open the Rule drop down list and select the rule number you want to configure.
+- 5. Check the Enable box to select this feature. - 6.
+Open the Rule drop down list and select the rule number you want to configure.
 You can configure up to 4 intrusion detection rules. - 7.
 In the image window, create a virtual intrusion zone by clicking on, in a circular manner, the four corners of a quadrangle that define the corners of the zone.
 A blue quadrangle will appear in the image with a number indicating the rule number.

 - a.
 In the Rule Settings window, set the following: - Time Threshold (s): Range 1 s ..
 10 s.
 If something moves into the zone and stays there for longer than the Time Threshold setting, an alarm can be triggered. - Sensitivity: Click-and-drag the slider to set the detection sensitivity.
 Range 1 ..
 100. The value represents the percentage of the body part of an acceptable target that enters the region.
-The higher the value, the smaller the object that can trigger an alarm. - Percentage: Use this option to set size for ALI-NS1000 series and ALI-NS3000 series cameras.
+The higher the value, the smaller the object that can trigger an alarm. - Percentage: Use this option to set size.
 Range 1 ..
 100. Percentage defines the ratio of the in-zone part of the object which can trigger the alarm.
 For example, if the percentage is set to 50, an object that fills at least 50% of the zone can trigger an alarm.
-For ALI-NS2000 series and ALI-NS4000 series and newer cameas, the size must be set through a remote login to the camera. - b.
+NOTE: For some camera models, this option is greyed out in this menu.
+For those cameras, log into the camera directly and set the percentage value. - b.
 Click OK to save your settings. - 9.
-Click the icon on the Action line.
+Click the icon on the Settings line. - a.
 In the Trigger Channel window, select the other channels that should trigger recording on this channel, then click Apply to save your settings.